 But I will hope continually and will praise you yet more and more.
 (Psalm 71:14)

-I like to say, “trust while you tarry,” or “wait patiently (and sometimes painfully long) for God to show up and show off!”
+I like to say, “trust while you tarry,” or “wait patiently (and sometimes painfully long) for God to show up and show off for your GOOD and HIS GLORY!”
 After doing a word study, I discovered this hoping is to be exercised surpassingly, repeatedly, increasingly, intensely, exceedingly, continuously, regularly, consistently, and perpetually!
 When I drew the verse in my Bible art journal, I pictured a geyser of ever-flowing hope!

 The key to securing a hope like an eternal spring is also in this same verse, “praise you more and more”.
 The “more and more” means to accumulate or gather praise—and in doing this gathering we fuel hope.
 One way to picture accumulating or gathering praise would be how you might walk through a garden to gather flowers to create a beautiful bouquet or through a mall gathering gifts for family and friends that will bring joy!